mdonmez/moves/docs/getting-started.md

 ### Step 3: Begin Presenting

 1. **Start Speaking**: Begin your presentation normally
-2. **Automatic Navigation**: Moves will navigate slides based on your speech
+2. **Automatic Navigation**: moves will navigate slides based on your speech
 3. **Manual Override**: Use keyboard controls when needed
 4. **Pause/Resume**: Use Insert key to pause automatic navigation